kstreet/abdullin.com/content/cqrs/lokad-cqrs-retrospective.md

-2. Tooling to write use-cases for these modules in a coherent and non-fragile way (event-driven use-cases), verify behavior against the working code and print as human-readable documentation.
+2. Tooling to write use-cases for these modules in a coherent and non-fragile way (event-driven use-cases), verify behavior against the working code, and print them as human-readable documentation.
 There is an example of that in
    [omni project](https://github.com/abdullin/omni).

 3. Examples of high-level sanity checks that protect code from hacks and rash decisions that are easy to catch.
-These could be run locally or on integration server (using code introspection and information captured from the use-cases).
+These could be run locally or on an integration server (using code introspection and information captured from the use-cases).

 4. Tooling to render human-readable API documentation with samples out of the use-cases, embeddable into the API itself.
-This is similar to the work we did at HPC project.
+This is similar to the work we did at the [HappyPancake (HPC) project](https://abdullin.com/happypancake/).

 5. Make it easy for developers to gather [telemetry](/telemetry) from the systems running on dev, qa and production environments on many